 1. Go to the Search@ UW resource and select articles from the drop down menu.
 Search@ UW will search most of our major publisher indexes in one easy search.
 The facets on the side will help you limit to peer reviewed also known as scholarly articles.

-3. To use ILLiad, login with your username and password (Community users and some emeriti can use their library barcode and last name), then select your campus or Online or Flex Program.
-If you linked to ILLiad from the Find it button the citation that you were looking at should be passed through to the ILLiad form.
+4. To use ILLiad, login with your username and password then select your campus or Online or Flex Program.
+If you linked to ILLiad from the "get it" button, the article citation that you were looking at should be passed through to the ILLiad form.
 Before you hit submit, we ask that you just double check the information to make sure it is correct and add any notes or additional information you think your local librarian might need to find the article.
 If we locate a library that holds this article, a copy will be sent to your campus email--usually within a few days.

 If you still need assistance, please contact your local librarian.
 They are here to help.